Category Overview

 Project Highlights

-Jefferson Land Trust is applying for Salmon Recovery Funding Board and WWRP Riparian Habitat grant funds for the permanent protection of important Riparian Protection in the Salmon Creek watershed, located at the head of Discovery Bay.
+Jefferson Land Trust will permanently protect and restore important riparian habitat in the Salmon Creek watershed, located at the head of Discovery Bay.
+Through fee simple acquisition, Jefferson Land Trust will permanently protect approximately 155 acres with nearly 1.36 mile of riparian habitat that provides spawning grounds for threatened summer chum, coho, and winter steelhead, as well as habitat used by fall chum and cutthroat trout, and other wildlife.
+Following acquisition, Jefferson Land Trust will begin riparian buffer habitat restoration on the six tributaries, 16.5 acres of the property, leading to the mainstem of Salmon Creek.
 The Salmon and Snow Creek Estuary is the most intact of its type on the Strait of Juan de Fuca and is the unquestioned stronghold of the ESA listed Strait of Juan De Fuca summer chum salmon.
 This project continues the successful protection and restoration efforts conducted by Chumsortium partners since 2001.
-Jefferson Land Trust will permanently protect approximately 156 acres with nearly 1 mile of Riparian Protection on Salmon Creek which is spawning grounds for threatened summer chum, coho, and winter steelhead, as well as habitat used by fall chum and cutthroat trout, and other wildlife through fee simple acquisition.
 The project fits well with the Hood Canal Coordinating Council Strategy for Salmon Recovery, which lists protecting highly functioning habitat in the Salmon Creek watershed as a priority.
-This project aims to protect and restore a parcel that was identified through previous protection efforts by Chumsortium partners, and is adjacent to properties protected with conservation easements acquired through a 2001 SRFB grant.